 Job prospects Accounting Technician in Prince Edward Island

-Job opportunities for Accounting technicians and bookkeepers (NOC 1311) are fair in Prince Edward Island over the next 3 years.
+Job opportunities for Accounting technicians and bookkeepers (NOC 1311) are good in Prince Edward Island over the next 3 years.
 These job prospects are also applicable to people working as an accounting technician.

 Job opportunities in Prince Edward Island

-The employment outlook will be fair for Accounting technicians and bookkeepers (NOC 1311) in Prince Edward Island for the 2019-2021 period.
+The employment outlook will be good for Accounting technicians and bookkeepers (NOC 1311) in Prince Edward Island for the 2021-2023 period.

 The following factors contributed to this outlook: